Breakdancing Through Japan

 A 2007 relocation to Tokyo sparked Taisuke's artistic leap.
 Once based in the capital, the dancer fell under the tutelage of Mar Ski, who schooled him in the four elements and B-Boy lore.
 It's not hard to detect his monkish devotion to hip-hop's godheads.
-I ask who his favorite rappers are and Taisuke answers, "Big Daddy Kane, MC Shan, Public Enemy, and the Wu-Tang Clan."
-His favorite though is James Brown. ("He gave us so much good music and helped shaped hip-hop culture.
+I ask who his favourite rappers are and Taisuke answers, "Big Daddy Kane, MC Shan, Public Enemy, and the Wu-Tang Clan."
+His favourite though is James Brown. ("He gave us so much good music and helped shaped hip-hop culture.
 He's someone I really respect.")

 It's instinctual for a breaker to venerate the Godfather of Soul, whose backing band, The JBs, delivered more iconic breakbeats than any other.
 But there's something deeper there, an innate understanding of being a torchbearer, the latest link in a chain extending back almost a half century.
 At every shrine I visit, there are innumerable sub-temple tributes to ancient abbots and gardeners, ruling class patrons and esoteric gods.
 This is no different.

 If his direct predecessors merely mimicked the wild style, Taisuke embodied it.
 Watching this clip of him doing critical moves is like watching Tony Hawk land a 900, Young Thug's neon float on "With Them," or a Chun Li lightning kick.
 You're tempted to rewind it or diagram it via freeze frame, but it refuses to make sense in discrete components, only as one Mobius loop rejection of gravity.